-At ASI we believe in persistence that leads to walk an extra mile to find the best solutions for our customers with minimum resources & available information in limited time.
+At Advanced Structures we believe in persistence that leads to walk an extra mile to find the best solutions for our customers with minimum resources & available information in limited time.
 The best of our efforts can be explained through 2 of our recent success stories with our most recent & valuable clients.

 As numbers speak for themselves, refer the flow chart below that showcase the outstanding results posted for the two clients and how we offered our smart services to them.

 The value of a product is defined as the ratio of function to cost.
 Improving function or reducing cost keeping the other factor constant, increases the overall value of the product.
 There are 3 key stages of value enhancement process explained below:

 Stage 1: Client Support

 Right information is the key to value engineering, we aim to seek information from the key business verticals (Engineering, Costing, Supply Chain & Marketing) of our client.

 Engineering team connects us with the product or the services that the client offers to its customers.
 The communication is through 3D- CAD data, 2D drawings, reports, standards & concept/Idea sheets (including the rejected ones).

 Costing department provides information on all direct & indirect expenses that goes into the making of the product or offering the services.
 This cost data is aligned with the part specifications such as manufacturing process, material, size etc. The cost database is used in the cost model to analyse the product specific spends & scope of improvements.

 The supply chain connects us with the supplier base and related information.
 Based on our past experiences with a few customers, it is observed that, supply chain if not managed well can account for maximum scope of optimization.
 Also, it has been found that the client misses out on the optimization part due to project deadline constraints.

 For instance, with one of our clients we could reduce the cost of overall product by 5% only by focusing on packaging efficiency & transportation.
 (Refer the snapshot below for details)